tanyaphung/popgen_tools/README.md

 ## Usage and Examples

 * This script generates a site frequency spectrum (SFS) and calculates genetic diversity (pi).
 Users have the option turning on or off parts of the pipeline (i.e. generating the SFS only or calculating pi only).
+* I'm still working on testing the part of the pipeline to calculate SFS
 * The example command-line is written using the example files provided in the folder `example_input_files`.

 1. Calculate genetic diversity only